gumaerc-testorg/18.218-spring-2019/content/pages/assignments.md

 uid: fb56d309-84ee-cabb-1b03-1b83b9f968cb
 ---

-The [problem set (PDF)]({{< baseurl >}}/resources/mit18_218s19_pset) is a list of problems for practice.
+The {{% resource_link ae9bfaa1-1258-d622-aa75-70007a19b66e "problem set (PDF)" %}} is a list of problems for practice.
 A subset of these problems will be designated as to-be-turned in.
 Only the designated problems are required to be submitted.
 Bonus problems, marked by ★, are more challenging.
 A grade of A- may be attained by only solving the non-starred problems.
 To attain a grade of A or A+, you should solve a substantial number of starred problems.

 {{< tableopen >}}
 {{< theadopen >}}